TarunpreetSingh23/TarunpreetSingh23/README.md

 ---

 ### ⚡ Fun Fact
-> “Any fool can write code that a computer can understand.
+> “Any tool can write code that a computer can understand.
 Good programmers write code that humans can understand.” – *Martin Fowler*

 ---